 All of these factors have critical impacts on the overall biodiversity, affecting far more than just the cervid population.

 Report sick animals.
-If you are in an area that doesn’t do testing, you can still report sick animals to your local authorities.
+If you notice a cervid acting strange, report it to your local authorities.
 Try to include as much information about the location as you can.
 Although you can’t always tell when an animal has CWD, if you think something is wrong, it is better to report it than not say anything.

 Advocate for conservation.
-As hunters, we have a responsibility to ensure that these activities can be enjoyed by future generations.
+Everyone has a role to play in protecting our wildlife.
 Share information about CWD with your friends and family.
 Help them to understand the gravity of the situation and teach them about how they can prevent the spread too.

 What are wildlife agencies doing to help?